Strengthening society through creative practice

 "The times demand brave new thinking and brave new contexts for art." - Kate Organ, Fellow

 I first began working with the Churchill Fellowship in 2010 when I was Arts Advisor at the Baring Foundation.
 I was closely involved in their partnership to expand knowledge and practice of arts and older people.
-In 2016 I became a member of the Churchill Fellowship’s Advisory Council, which evolves new themes for our grants.
+In 2016 I became a member of the Churchill Fellowship’s Advisory Council, which evolves new thematic programmes for our grants.

 My own Churchill Fellowship travels in Japan in 2016 enabled me to see many distinctively Japanese approaches to art in various communities and contexts, drawing on diverse traditions and new initiatives.
 For example: the role of arts in regeneration of rural communities; its role in involving people in rebuilding the city after the catastrophe of the Kobe earthquake; the repurposing of empty buildings for community creativity in Osaka; the involvement of children in being active community designers...
 Japan’s ageing population has led to whole suburbs, villages and neighbourhoods with empty spaces being made available for artists; the low birthrate has led to empty schools becoming community arts spaces; Japan’s increasing understanding and incidence of dementia has led, in places, to changes in the organisation of community spaces and community behaviours.
 At times, during my travels, I realised that lessons I was learning from Japanese colleagues were linked to lessons they had learned from the UK.